-Dr. Tania Humphrey, Chief Scientific Officer, Vineland Research & Innovation Centre Automation Cluster Dr. Humphrey is Vineland Research and Innovation Centre's Chief Scientific Officer.
+Dr. Humphrey is Vineland Research and Innovation Centre's Chief Scientific Officer.
 She oversees the research function of the organization and is responsible for research strategy, direction and portfolio management.
 Her role positions her as a key liaison with government, partners and stakeholders ensuring Vineland's research strategy is aligned to the needs and opportunities in the sector.
-She holds a PhD degree in Plant Biology from the University of Queensland, Australia.
-2:45 - 4:15 pm AgriScience Clusters Presentations and Q&A Session
+She holds a PhD degree in Plant Biology from the University of

+Queensland, Australia.

-Dr. Carol Ann Patterson, Principal, Pathfinders Research & Management Ltd. Diverse Field Crops Cluster - a new cluster in the mix The Diverse Field Crops Cluster focuses on research for seven high-potential, small acreage crops: camelina, canaryseed, flax, hemp, mustard, quinoa and sunflower-grown across Canada.
+Dr. Carol Ann Patterson, Principal, Pathfinders Research & Management Ltd. Diverse Field Crops Cluster - a new cluster in the mix

+The Diverse Field Crops Cluster focuses on research for seven high-potential, small acreage crops: camelina, canaryseed, flax, hemp, mustard, quinoa and sunflower-grown across Canada.
 The Cluster is represented by producer groups and private companies working together to grow their value proposition from farm gate to the end user.
 Diversifying the cropping mix will extend rotations, break disease and pest cycles and insulate producers from the volatility of commodity price cycles.
 In addition, these crops have unique, valuable components and functional properties that will be further explored.
-The DFCC is led and administered by Ag-West Bio Inc. Dr. Patterson, Principal of the Pathfinders Research & Management Ltd, has extensive experience in the research, regulatory, production and quality assurance environments for agri-food products.
-Carol Ann led the novel food approval process for the Canaryseed Development Commission of Saskatchewan and acquired regulatory approval for glabrous canary seed as a new food cereal grain in Canada and United States.
+The DFCC is led and administered by Ag-West Bio Inc.

+Dr. Patterson, Principal of the Pathfinders Research & Management Ltd, has extensive experience in the research, regulatory, production and quality assurance environments for agri-food products.
+Carol Ann led the novel food approval process for the Canaryseed Development Commission of

+Saskatchewan and acquired regulatory approval for glabrous canary seed as a new food cereal grain in Canada and United States.
 She received her graduate degrees in food science/microbiology from the University of Saskatchewan and her undergraduate agriculture degree from the University of Guelph.